tissak/scoundrelc/README.md

 # Scoundrel - Terminal Card Game

+_A quick experiment using Claude Code to generate a working app in ~30 minutes._

 A terminal-based implementation of the Scoundrel card game, a single-player roguelike dungeon crawl card game designed by Zach Gage and Kurt Bieg.

 ## Installation